packetriot/abuse/README.md

 ## Updates

-As we discover more domains associated to temporary email provider, we add them to the file `domains.txt`.
+As we discover more domains associated to temporary email providers, we add them to the file `domains.txt`.
 We use the small utility in `cmd/gen-static.go` to read this input and it will write to standard out a Go source file that can be used to initialize the internal map `tempDomain` then the package is initialized.

 Example usage:
 ```
 go build cmd/gen-static.go

-./cmd/gen-static -input domains.txt | gofmw > domains-static.go
+./gen-static -input domains.txt | gofmt > domains-static.go
 ```